 The DJI Phantom 4 is the mothership of all filming drones and offers enough features to make helicopters jobless in the film industry.

-The Phantom 4 has a 5-direction obstacle sensing feature which means it will take a lot to actually dent this drone.
+The Phantom 4 has a 5-direction obstacle avoidance system feature which means it will take a lot to actually dent this drone.

-With superb transmission and camera range, despite its price tag and slight phone compatibility issues, the Phantom 4 still proves why it’s the best drone for filming.
+With superb transmission and camera range, despite its price tag and slight phone compatibility issues, the Phantom 4 still proves why it’s one of the best drones for filming.

 To check DJI Phantom 4's latest price, click here.